Ken Curtis: Film

 Columbia Pictures signed Curtis to a contract in 1945.
 He starred in a series of musical Westerns with the Hoosier Hot Shots, playing singing cowboy romantic leads.

 By virtue of his second marriage, Curtis was a son-in-law of film director John Ford.
 Curtis teamed with Ford and John Wayne in Rio Grande.
-He was a singer in the movie's fictional band The Regimental Singers that actually consisted of the Sons of the Pioneers; Curtis is not listed as a member of the principal cast.
-It is possible that he played a bit part, but Curtis is best remembered as Charlie McCorry in The Searchers, The Quiet Man, The Wings of Eagles, The Horse Soldiers, The Alamo, and How The West Was Won.
+He was a singer in the movie's fictional band, The Regimental Singers, who actually consisted of the Sons of the Pioneers; Curtis is not listed as a member of the principal cast.
+Possibly, he played a bit part, but Curtis is best remembered as Charlie McCorry in The Searchers, and for his appearances in The Quiet Man, The Wings of Eagles, The Horse Soldiers, The Alamo, and How the West Was Won.
 Curtis also joined Ford, along with Henry Fonda, James Cagney, William Powell, and Jack Lemmon, in the comedy Navy classic Mister Roberts.
 He was featured in all three of the only films produced by Cornelius Vanderbilt Whitney's C. V. Whitney Pictures: The Searchers (1956); The Missouri Traveler (1958) with Brandon deWilde and Lee Marvin; and The Young Land (1959) with Patrick Wayne and Dennis Hopper.
 In 5 Steps to Danger (1957 film), he is uncredited as FBI Agent Jim Anderson.
 Curtis also produced two extremely low-budget monster films in 1959, The Killer Shrews and The Giant Gila Monster.
-Also, in the film adaptation Conagher based on a book by popular writer Louis L'Amour, he starred opposite Sam Elliott as an aging cattleman.

 Curtis guest-starred five times on the Western television series Have Gun – Will Travel with Richard Boone.
-In 1959, he appeared as cowhand Phil Jakes on the Gunsmoke season four episode, "Jayhawkers".
+In 1959, he appeared as cowhand Phil Jakes on the Gunsmoke season-four episode, "Jayhawkers".
 He also guest-starred as circus performer Tim Durant on an episode of Perry Mason, "The Case of the Clumsy Clown", which originally aired on November 5, 1960.
 Later, he appeared in Ripcord, a first-run syndicated action/adventure series about a company of its namesake providing skydiving services, along with its leading star Larry Pennell.
 This series ran from 1961 to 1963 with 76 half-hour episodes in total.
 Curtis played the role of James (Jim) Buckley and Pennell was his young disciple Theodore (Ted) McKeever.
 This television show helped generate interest in sport parachuting.

 In 1964, Curtis appeared as muleskinner Graydon in the episode "Graydon's Charge" of the syndicated Western television series, Death Valley Days, also guest-starring Denver Pyle and Cathy Lewis.